xieyuheng/inner/persons/william-byrd/relational-programming-in-minikanren.md

     If a goal is asked to produce an answer, yet no answer exists, that goal should fail in a finite amount of time.

+    Which means that, it can prove there are not more answers.
   </answer>
 </question>